 Because we are ultimately responsible for the opinion, we are also responsible for directing, supervising and performing the group audit.
 In this respect we have determined the nature and extent of the audit procedures to be carried out for group entities.
 Decisive were the size and/or the risk profile of the group entities or operations.
 On this basis, we selected group entities for which an audit or review had to be carried out on the complete set of financial information or specific items.

-We communicate with the Supervisory Board regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant findings in internal control that we identify during our audit.
-In this respect we also submit an additional report to the audit committee in accordance with Article 11 of the EU Regulation on specific requirements regarding statutory audit of public-interest entities.
-The information included in this additional report is consistent with our audit opinion in this auditor's report.
+We communicate with management regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant findings in internal control that we identify during our audit.